aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/cylinders/creating-cylinders-with-offset-top/_index.md

 ```

 When you run the program, you’ll find `CustomizedOffsetTopCylinder.obj` in the specified directory, ready to be opened in Blender, Maya, or any other OBJ‑compatible viewer.

+## Why This Matters – Real‑World Use Cases

+- **Architectural visualisation:** Offset‑top cylinders are perfect for modelling columns that taper towards the ceiling.
+- **Mechanical parts:** Create pistons or gear housings where the top surface is intentionally shifted.
+- **Game assets:** Quickly generate varied pillar shapes without hand‑crafting meshes.

+## How to Export OBJ – Save Scene as OBJ

+The Aspose 3D export OBJ capability lets you share your models with virtually any 3D pipeline.
+By using the `scene.save(..., FileFormat.WAVEFRONTOBJ)` method you are **how to export obj** files directly from Java, eliminating the need for third‑party converters.

+## How to Add Child Node Java – Attaching Geometry

+Adding child nodes is the standard way to organise a scene graph.
+Each call to `createChildNode` returns a node that can be transformed independently, which is why the **add child node java** pattern appears twice in this tutorial.

+## Export 3D Model OBJ – Using Aspose 3D Export OBJ

+If you need to distribute your models to designers, the **export 3d model obj** feature provides a lightweight, text‑based representation that works across all major 3D applications.
+The same API call used in Step 6 demonstrates the **aspose 3d export obj** workflow.

 ## Common Issues and Solutions